RealTimeChris/Jsonifier/Documentation/Custom_Parsing_And_Serializing.md

 };
 ```

-In this case, the `impl` method within the `parse_impl` specialization enables you to define how time stamps should be parsed from the JSON representation.
+In this case, the `impl` method within the `simd_parse_impl` specialization enables you to define how time stamps should be parsed from the JSON representation.
 This customization ensures that the library handles time stamp data according to your specific requirements.

 ### Practical Use